Nam Yu-jin: 2018–2024: Debut in Japan, acting debut, and hiatus

-2024–present: Departure from label and stage name change
+2024–2026: Departure from label and retirement

 On February 19, 2024, Nam announced through KakaoTalk that she had departed from Bace Camp Studio following approximately four years of legal disputes, and that she would continue her career under her birth name, Nam Yu-jin.

+On February 13, 2026, Nam announced her marriage through KakaoTalk, and that she was retiring from the public eye.

 Artistry

 Influences

 Nam has named Stevie Wonder and Beyoncé as influences, and lists Lee Su-hyun from AKMU, Taemin from Shinee, and Jay Park as artists she would like to collaborate with.

 Songwriting

 Nam began composing prior to her debut, and she began to compose more of her releases after receiving recognition for "Tomorrowland" from the head of her agency.
 Her songwriting is influenced by colors, such as her single "Red", and she draws inspiration from sunsets and art galleries.

 Fashion

 Nam has expressed interest in fashion and has stated that 90% of the props and clothes used in her music videos are from her collection.